Tree Surgeon Salaries: What You Need to Know

 There are many different factors that can influence the amount of money you make as a tree surgeon.
 These can include your qualifications, your skills and the time of year as well as the area that you operate in.

-Qualifications and certifications can make a big difference when it comes to income.
-If you have recognised qualifications like the NPTC (National Proficiency Tests Council) or LANTRA certifications.
-These certifications and qualifications show that a tree surgeon is meeting industry standards, enhancing their credibility.
+Qualifications, certifications and completing training programmes can make a big difference when it comes to income.
+The following in particular are examples that show that a tree surgeon is meeting industry standards, enhancing the credibility of their tree surgery services.

 Whether you’re working for a company as a tree surgeon or operating on a freelance or self-employed basis, they can significantly boost your earning potential.
 Special skills like aerial rescue and chainsaw use can also increase the demand for your skills and therefore your income from tree surgery.